in-person instruction + job placement support + post-graduation professional development

 Metis instructors pair students into groups of two or three to work on building an application to solve a client problem.
 The process will resemble how thoughtbot works on real projects and will encourage collaboration and teamwork between the student team and “client” instructors.
 Client Projects culminate in a Student Presentation Day.

 Leading up to this point, you will have planned out a project you are passionate about, using sketches, wireframes, user stories and more.
 Now you will actually implement the project.
 During this time, the instructors will work with you to ensure you have a great portfolio piece that you can share with potential employers.

-Learn Prime is a highly sought after education platform for Ruby on Rails developers.
+Upcase is a highly sought after education platform for Ruby on Rails developers.
 As a member of Learn Prime, students will get access to thoughbot mentors once a month, enrollment in premium, hands-on workshops, and access to regular, exclusive content.

-Metis is accredited by the Accrediting Council for Continuing Education & Training (ACCET), a U.S. Department of Education nationally recognized agency.
+Metis, a d/b/a of Kaplan Test Prep, is accredited by the Accrediting Council for Continuing Education & Training (ACCET), a U.S. Department of Education nationally recognized agency.